Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Not a true "color", colorless cards can be paid for with any hue of mana, meaning they also make great secondary options for many decks.
 Most artifacts in the game are colorless, as are certain other spells, and many focus on artifact creature cards.
 Although most colorless spells accept mana of any color 99% to fuel their abilities, a few require the unique diamond-shaped mana symbol (◊) produced by the Wastes land type.

-How Many Cards Should Go in My Magic Deck?
+How Many Colors Should My Magic Deck Be?

-Hopefully you've learned a bit about the colors in Magic—time to assemble your cards into the ultimate deck!
+Hopefully you've learned a bit about the colors in Magic.
+Now it's time to assemble your cards into the ultimate deck!
 Remember that you can mix and match as many colors as you like to create your perfect, customized build, but the more shades you add, the greater your chances are of drawing the wrong land type, so think before you shop.
 I often find three colors to offer the perfect balance between versatility and reliability.